This post was updated in December 2019.

 The Continent, although a fantasy world, is grounded in European medieval history; it’s countries, cultures, and geography are heavily influenced by the same.
 Even though the world is filled with magic, monsters, and fantastical creatures, the real conflict stems from human (and non-human) nature and all its flaws.

 The characters are not diverse in color, but throughout the books, questions about racism, gender equality, and social injustice are not only prevalent but major themes.
-Sapkowski writes about all forms of discrimination and inequality with a sharp tongue and raw social realism that is grounded in real-life injustice.
-For example, if you understand the legal, religious and social struggle surrounding abortion that’s been ongoing in Poland the last 30 years, you’ll be able to see Sapkowski personal stance on that debate in the story.
+Sapkowski writes about all forms of discrimination and inequality with a sharp tongue and raw social realism.

-In conclusion, if you like your fantasy more fantastical, diverse and shiny, where everyone always survives, no matter how outnumbered, and less heavy on social realism this is not a book series for you.
+In conclusion, if you like your fantasy more fantastical, diverse and shiny, and less heavy on moral grayscales and philosophy this is not a book series for you.

 It’s also not uncommon for the story to suddenly shift to short interludes, where, for example, a university professor is giving a history lecture or to a speech given by a general preparing for a battle.
 This is usually used to highlight certain significant events that impact the story but that the major characters are not part of.

-The stories are filled with history, philosophy, social commentary and social realism that are most often portrayed though lengthy conversations between characters.
+The stories are filled with history, philosophy, and social commentary that are most often portrayed though lengthy conversations between characters.
 The writing is wordy, and there is a particular style to Spakowsky use of language that won’t suit everyone; he’s not the type of writer who scales back or trims his dialogue to make it concise and to-the-point.

-The Audiobooks are, as usual, a lot more pricey and I suggest you use a subscription service (*cough*they’reonyoutube*cough*), I got mine though my Audible membership.
+The Audiobooks are, as usual, a lot more pricey.
+I suggest you use a subscription service.
+I got mine though my Audible membership.